roymasad/peanut-stash/README.md

 ### Features:

-* Cloud based collaborative copy pasting of terminal commands (peanuts!)
+* Cloud based collaborative copy pasting of terminal commands (peanuts! 🥜)
 * Requires an account with email verification
 * Ready out of the box to try out
 * Access your stash of commands anywhere you can login